JawadSher/Python-Problems-Solutions-HackerRank/06 - Itertools Problems/README.md

 <h1 align='center'>PYTHON - ITERTOOLS - PROBLEMS</h1>

-Welcome to the Itertools Problems repository!
+<p align='center'>Welcome to the Itertools Problems repository!
 This repository contains solutions to various problems utilizing Python's itertools module.
 The itertools module provides functions that create iterators for efficient looping.
-These problems focus on generating permutations, combinations, and Cartesian products using itertools.
+These problems focus on generating permutations, combinations, and Cartesian products using itertools.</p>

 ## Repository Content